Welcome to Year Two of On the Way to Wellness.

 We will continue to put more information on this site as the screening times get closer - visit us again.

 In recent studies it was found that almost 200,000 preventable deaths occur each year in the United States from heart disease and stroke.
 It was noted that people can greatly reduce their risk by eating less salt, managing their blood pressure, cholesterol and diabetes and changing their lifestyle behaviors.
 The number one cause of preventable death in the United States was attributed to tobacco use which has been linked to several types of cancer, chronic lung and heart disease, pregnancy related issues and other serious health problems.

-Beginning January 2014, for employees that use tobacco, the cost for health coverage will be assessed a surcharge of $50.00 per month.
+During 2015, for employees and spouses/partners that use tobacco, the cost for health coverage will be assessed a surcharge of $50.00 per month.
 If you do not use tobacco, you can sign a “Tobacco-Free Affidavit” and not be charged this surcharge.
 You can also avoid the surcharge if you are currently using tobacco, but intend to quit AND participate in a tobacco cessation program.
 Participants will receive the premium reduction upon verification from the third-party showing certification of program completion.

-Starting January 2014, a subsidy for the University Health Coverage premiums will be offered to qualifying employees.
+For 2015, a subsidy for the University Health Coverage premiums will be offered to qualifying employees.
 The subsidy is determined by total verifiable household income.
 To qualify your family income must be less than 200% of the federal poverty guidelines.
-To apply for the subsidy for the 2014 calendar year, the application must be received no later than October 31, 2013.
-The documentation (tax return transcript) is due no later than November 30, 2013.
-You must apply each year to receive the subsidy for the following year.
+You must apply each year to receive the subsidy for the following calendar year.
+The documentation (tax return transcript) is required each year also.